musnix/musnix/README.md

 # musnix

-(Experimental) meta-module for realtime audio in NixOS.
+A module for real-time audio in NixOS.

+### About:

+**musnix** provides a set of simple, high-level configuration options for doing real-time audio work on [NixOS](https://nixos.org/), including optimizing the kernel, applying the [`CONFIG_PREEMPT_RT` patch](https://rt.wiki.kernel.org/index.php/Main_Page) to it, and adjusting various low-level system settings.

 ### Usage:
 Add the following to your `configuration.nix`: